MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 Location            | Defines where in the world you want your service to be deployed. | North Europe Cosmos DB Account Name | A globally unique name that identifies your Cosmos DB account.
 Make up a name that identifies your solutions database.
 You can re-use the same database account many implementations. | LeaderboardDB

+Agree to the terms and click "Purchase" to start deployment of required services for your leaderboard.

 #### B)